Flutterwave/Java-v3/documentation/VirtualAccount.md

 # VIRTUAL ACCOUNT NUMBERS

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to integrate it into your application.
 This guide assumes you've read that.

 ## Create a virtual account number

-This describes how to create a virtual account number
+This describes how to create a virtual account number.

-Note: BVN is required for creating static account numbers in the Live Environment i.e if the value of is_permanent is True.
+Note: BVN is required for creating static account numbers in the Live Environment, i.e, if the value of is_permanent is True.
-Kindly visit our API section found [here](https://developer.flutterwave.com/reference#create-a-virtual-account-number-1) for more information.
+Kindly visit our API section found [here](https://developer.flutterwave.com/v3.0.0/reference/create-a-virtual-account-number-1) for more information.

 ```java
 Response flwResponse =  new VirtualAccount()